bamason2/ttp451-module/docs/labs/Lab_2.md

 ![image](figs/lab2/fig_22_optimal_design_window_4.png)

-When the optimisation process ends, you may see the design table and projection view in the Design Editor window.
+When the optimisation process ends you may see the design table and projection view in the Design Editor window.

 ![image](figs/lab2/fig_23_projection_view_of_design.png)

-Now, export the design into a *.csv file.
+Now export the design into a *.csv file.
 Save the design as “Optim_V.csv”.

 ---